-• A few more drops
+A few more drops

-We have a breast pump in each room on the Neonatal Unit so you can express next to your baby.
-We also have expressing rooms with televisions to help you relax!
+We have a breast pump in each room on the neonatal unit so you can express next to your baby.
+We also have private expressing rooms to help you relax!
+If you are not expressing at your baby's cot side, try to look at photos of your baby whilst expressing.
+This can help your milk flow.